AsahiLinux/docs/Hardware:USB-PD.md

 Command replies use the request command ID | 0x40.
 The reply to command 0x10 is command 0x50, etc.

+## Chips

+* CD3215C00 "ACE1" - this seems to be a TPS65983 with different ROM/OTP code.
+* CD3217B12 "ACE2" - this is probably actual new silicon with some differences, though this is uncertain.
+Might be equivalent to another TI part.
+The initial M1 devices all use this part.
+Firmware organization is somewhat different.

 ## Ports

 Each port on a Mac may have different VDM support.
 Debug stuff is usually only supported on one port